ash3798/url-shortner/README.md

 ### 2. Build executable from source code

-* Clone the repository in your GOPATH
+* Clone the repository in your GOPATH or use go get command
 ```shell
 go get -u github.com/ash3798/url-shortner
 ```